 The VEN agent's configuration file contains JSON that includes several parameters for configuring VTN server communications and other behavior.
-A sample configuration file, config, has been provided in the agent directory.
+A sample configuration file, config_example1.json, has been provided in the agent directory.

-The VEN agent supports the following configuration parameters:
+The VEN agent supports the following configuration parameters.
+Note: Some configurations will be noted as required; otherwise, they are optional: